 The Basics of Dividends

-Dividends are payments by corporations to their shareholders.
-These payments, usually made on a quarterly basis, can be in the form of cash or shares of stock.
-When a corporation is profitable, it can either retain earnings to reinvest in the corporation or it can share profits with the owners (the shareholders, aka the investors) in the form of dividends .
+Dividends are payments by firms to their shareholders.
+These payments, often made each quarter, can be in the form of cash or shares of stock.
+When a firm makes a profit, it can either retain earnings to reinvest in the firm or share the profits with the shareholders in the form of dividends.

-Investors often have the option of receiving the dividends in their brokerage accounts as a cash payment (for income objectives) or to reinvest and buy more shares of the security (for growth objectives).
+Owners often have the option of having the payments put into their brokerage accounts as a cash payment (for income reasons) or to reinvest and buy more shares of the stock (for growth reasons).

 Dividend Dates Explained

-- The declaration date: The declaration date is the day that the corporation's Board of Directors announces its approval of a dividend payment.
-The Board will also announce the record date and the payment date of the dividend.
+- The declaration date: This is the date that the firm's board of directors reports that a dividend payment will be made.
+The board will also report the record date and the date of the payment.